Judgment No. 2700

 "The Tribunal [...] draws attention to the fact that, irrespective of the circumstances, an official is always entitled to have his case judged in proper, transparent and fair proceedings which comply with the general principles of law."

-procedure; complaint allowed; international civil servant; formal requirements; judgment of the tribunal; general principle; due process; equity; organisation's duties; staff member's interest; right
+procedure before the tribunal; formal requirements; judgment of the tribunal; general principle; due process; equity; organisation's duties; staff member's interest; right; official

 "As the Tribunal has consistently held, the staff member must, as a general rule, have access to all evidence on which the authority bases (or intends to base) its decision against him.
 Under normal circumstances, such evidence cannot be withheld on grounds of confidentiality (see Judgment 2229, under 3(b)).